 SVCE has committed $10 million for programs providing relief to customers and communities.
 The programs include direct financial support for lower-income customers, resiliency improvements at community and emergency facilities, and supplemental training programs for the contractor workforce impacted by shelter-in-place orders.

 SVCE is investing $5 million in community resilience.
-Through planning and infrastructure development, these funds will help local jurisdictions reduce the economic and public health impacts from power outages while supporing local clean energy jobs and reducing emissions.
+Through planning and infrastructure development, these funds will help local jurisdictions reduce the economic and public health impacts from power outages while supporting local clean energy jobs and reducing emissions.
 Learn more at the resilience webpage.

 FutureFit Fundamentals Contractor Training

 SVCE is currently developing and will be launching in Spring 2021 the FutureFit Fundamentals Contractor Training program to provide the tools and resources for five different areas of all-electric building technologies.
-Local contractors, apprentices and journeymen will be eligible to receive a $500 financial relief stipend upon completion of the online electrification training program.
+Local contractors, apprentices and journeymen may be eligible to receive a $500 financial relief stipend upon completion of the online electrification training program.

 If you would like to be updated on the workforce relief training program and receive details and how to participate, please click on the button below to submit your contact information.
 SVCE will reach out with program updates.

 SVCE applied $100 bill credits to income-qualified CARE/FERA residential customers in $50 increments for the months of June and July.
 Qualifying customers were notified by SVCE via a letter sent by mail.
 SVCE has also supported small businesses impacted by COVID-19 by providing a $250 on-bill credit to qualifying local small businesses.

 Keeping Electricity Affordable for All

 Through SVCE’s partnership with PG&E and state and federal assistance programs, SVCE customers are eligible to participate in qualifying relief programs and payment plans.